 2.9.3 - Memorandums of Ownership

 The memorandum of ownership may be used by CDOT in lieu of title commitments or insurance provided by private companies.
 The memorandum must provide an accurate and complete accounting of the ownership of an affected tract of land.
-The information provided by it is used to identify parcels to be acquired, and is used by the appraisers and also determines to whom payments are made.
+The information provided by it is used to identify parcels to be acquired and is used by the appraisers and also determines to whom payments are made.
 Again, the information must be accurate and complete.

 The following steps should be adhered to in compiling a Memorandum of Ownership: